Ken Lingad

 Ken Lingad's professional career as a performing artist spans over 40 years.
 Dividing his early childhood years between intensive training and professional performance in classical dance, solo and choral vocals, opera, and musical theatre, Lingad's early accomplishments include a co-starring role in the first Hollywood reboot of The Legend of The Lone Ranger major motion picture, print and catalogue modeling for national retailers, and noteworthy solo vocal performances for professional stage productions and Heads of State.
 A card-carrying member of SAG and AFTRA before the age of 13, he was overwhelmingly recognized as a world-class vocalist, continuing to pursue an active high school and collegiate career studying both orchestral and marching percussion performance.

 A noted pioneer in progressive marching percussion education, Lingad remains a historic figure in the development of the modern marching ensemble idiom in the Southwest at the competitive collegiate and drum and bugle corps-levels, respectively.
-Lingad was instrumental in the final design of the world's most popular line of marching bass drum mallets: the original Corpsmaster by Vic Firth, after actively field-testing several prototypes with the championship drum lines under his direction.
-As a Yamaha Performing Artist and Clinician, Ken Lingad was particularly involved in the development of Yamaha's Sfz line of marching snare drums.
+Lingad was instrumental in the final design of the world's most popular line of marching bass drum mallets: the original Corpsmaster by Vic Firth, after actively field testing several prototypes with the elite drum lines under his direction.
+As a Yamaha Performing Artist and Clinician, Ken Lingad was particularly involved in the design and field testing of Yamaha's specialized line of MTS (multi-timbre snare) marching drums.
+After nearly 35 years, he wholeheartedly remains faithful to his original Endorsement Agreements with Yamaha and Vic Firth — a testament to the high-performance quality of their respective product lines, Artist Relations teams, and tour support.

 By the age of twenty he was jetting off to work as a drummer…His reputation led to his inking several major endorsement deals with the top names in the music industry, including Yamaha Drums.
 At twenty-one, Ken Lingad’s professional relationships included some of the biggest names in the music business.